 Why hire a professional to clean the crawl space

-While it is tempting to clean the crawl space yourself, the risk and pain of DIY solutions is not worth it.
+While it is tempting to clean the crawl space yourself, the risk and pain of DIY solutions are not worth it.
 Cleaning a crawl space is not cheap, and you may need to save some costs by helping with some tasks.
-If you do, it is advisable to wear a respirator mask, gloves and crawl space suit to protect yourself.
+If you do, it is advisable to wear a respirator mask, gloves, and crawl space suit to protect yourself.

 Engaging the services of a professional is not cheap, but you have up to 20 years to budget for it.
 The costs and time taken to complete this project depend on the accessibility of the crawl space, size, items that need to be removed, and the amount of damage that needs to be repaired.

 A clean crawl space not only keeps your family safe and healthy but also increases the value of your home and helps reduce energy bills.
 If you need help inspecting your crawl space or repairing it, we can give you a free estimate so you can plan the next move.